-Created by a teacher turned homeschool mom, this program is used in homeschools as well as kindergartens and other small schools across the world.
-It is based on U.S. standards and is downloadable in a PDF format meaning you don’t have to expose your kids to too much screentime in order to get free education for them.
+Created by a teacher turned homeschool mom, this program is used in homeschools, kindergartens, and other small schools worldwide.
+It is based on U.S. standards and is downloadable in a PDF format, meaning you don’t have to expose your kids to too much screen time to get free education for them.

-Mater Amabilis is written by Catholics with the desire to ‘encourage other Catholic home educating parents’ in the Charlotte Mason method of education.
-The curriculum is more of a structure CM style (as opposed to a method that’s just ‘influenced’ by CM ideas).
+Catholics write Mater Amabilis with the desire to ‘encourage other Catholic home educating parents in the Charlotte Mason method of education.
+The curriculum is more of a structured CM style (instead of a method that’s just ‘influenced’ by CM ideas).

 Each level has its own set of materials, although parents can move their children up or downgrades depending on where they’re at educationally.

 Like An Old Fashioned Education, Freedom Homeschooling offers a compendium of links to free homeschooling curriculum options.
-For instance, if you’re in need of some supplementary math, just head to their math curriculum page and scroll down the list of resources.
+For instance, if you need some supplementary math, head to their math curriculum page and scroll down the list of resources.

-Because so many home educators are Christians, this program also indicates what curricula are explicitly Christian-based, making things easy for Christians who want a purely Christian curriculum.
+Because so many home educators are Christians, this program also indicates explicitly Christian-based curricula, making things easy for Christians who want a purely Christian curriculum.

 Cost of Home Education and How a Free Homeschooling Curriculum Reduces It